 Jon has also appeared in orchestral, theatrical, and session engagements across the United States, especially in and around New York City.
 As a theatre specialist, he has played drums or percussion for over 300 local and regional productions while maintaining a busy schedule as a symphonic player.
 He has served as principal percussionist for the Norwalk Symphony and as a section member of the Ridgefield, Danbury, Nutmeg, and New Haven symphonies, not to mention several wind ensembles and choirs across New England.

 As half of the Invicta Marimba Duo, Jon has presented masterclasses across Connecticut and appeared at showcase concerts for Connecticut Music Educators Association and Percussive Arts Society conferences.
 He is a past winner of the James Furman concerto competition in both solo and chamber divisions.

-Jon has presented his research on Ralph Vaughan Williams at meetings of the American Musicological Society and the Royal Musical Association across the United States and England.
+Jon has presented his research on Ralph Vaughan Williams at meetings of the American Musicological Society, Royal Musical Association, and Nineteenth-Century Studies Association across the United States and England.

 02 research interests & musicological activity